"The

 Wed driven 50 miles from town and turned onto one of those infamous dirt roads,

-heading for an area where wed found petrified wood.
-After a rain, the first three
+heading for an area where wed found nice petrified wood.
+After a rain, the first

-miles off the paved highway became the slipperiest road Id ever seen.
+three miles off the paved highway became the slipperiest road wed ever seen.
 Then,

-surprisingly, came a short stretch of blacktop, and then the road changed back to
+surprisingly, came a short stretch of blacktop, after which the road changed back to

 That day we parked along the inner bit of blacktop, put on our packs, and began hiking